starmaid/starmaid.github.io/blog/_drafts/2024-12-14-meshtastic-party.md

 note to self: can we scrib exif data from all photos here???

-exiftool -gps:all= -r -overwrite_original -ext jpg png .
+exiftool -gps:all= -r -overwrite_original -ext jpg -ext png -ext jpeg .